top of page

 Bantam Brahmas are nearly as old as their large fowl counterparts, and are simply a miniaturized version.
 Feathered feet and all.

-The bantams are less than 1/5 the size of the large fowl Brahmas and average around 2 pounds each.
+The bantams are 1/5 the size of the large fowl Brahmas and average around 2-3 pounds each.
 They are very winter hardy and with their fluffy down under plumage, feathered feet, and small, tight combs, are very resistant to frostbite in our harsh winters.
 To this day I have never had one get frostbite, nor lost one to cold weather.

 If you love the Brahma temperament, but don't want to keep a breed so large due to feed cost or space, the bantams may be for you.
-They are very good layers of small eggs, which are often surprisingly large for bantam eggs, and I find them to be more reliable about laying through the winter than many breeds.
-Cost translates to one quater the feed for over one half the egg size of the large fowl, and more eggs.
+They are very good layers of small eggs, which are often surprisingly large for bantam eggs, and I find them to be very reliable about laying through the winter.
+Cost translates to one quarter the feed for over one half the egg size of the large fowl, and many more eggs.
 In my opinion, more than a fair trade.

-At this time I have dark (silver partridge), partridge (gold) and light (silver) columbian varieties of which dark, light and black are recognized and showable through APA (American Poultry Association) sanctioned shows.
+At this time I am specializing in dark (silver partridge), which is a recognized variety, and showable through APA (American Poultry Association) and ABA (American Bantam Association) which are the organizations which sanction shows.

-Currently (spring 2024) I plan to have dark, light, and partridge bantam hatching eggs available.
+Currently I plan to have bantam dark eggs available in fall 2025 and spring 2026.
 I will have a waiting list since I will also be hatching for myself.

 At left is the dark pullet that won Best of Variety (BV) at the 150th Anniversary Ohio Nationals in November 2023.